|

 James Billington had a life long fascination with hanging and had

-unsuccessfully applied for Marwood's post but managed to secure the Yorkshire hangman's
+unsuccessfully applied for Marwood's post but managed to secure the Yorkshire

-in Ireland and three men in Scotland.
+and three men in Scotland.

-James' first execution was at Armley Gaol in Leeds on the 26th of August 1884, when he hanged
+James' first execution was at Armley Gaol in Leeds

-Joseph Laycock, a Sheffield hawker, for the
+when he hanged Joseph Laycock, a Sheffield

-James Billington replied, "No, thaal nivver feel it, for thaal be out
+which James Billington replied, "No, thaal nivver feel it, for thaal be out

 of existence i' two minutes."
-This execution was judged to be successful
+This execution was

-and he carried out a further seven hangings at Armley and one at York Castle
+judged to be successful and he carried out a further seven hangings at Armley

-before succeeding Berry as the executioner for London and the Home Counties in
+and one at York Castle before succeeding Berry as the executioner for London

 Henry Dainton for the murder of his wife at Bath